ChillarAnand/avilpage.com/posts/2018/11/comparision-of-alexa-majestic-domcorp-top-millioin-sites.md

 ### Comparing Data

 We have collected and extracted domains from above sources.
-Lets compare the domains to see how similar they are using `comm`.
+Let's compare the domains to see how similar they are using `comm` tool.

 ```sh
 $ comm -123 alexa domcop --total